flutter/website/src/cookbook/design/fonts.md

 To learn more about themes,
 check out the [Using Themes to share colors and font styles][] recipe.

-## Use the font in a specific widget
+## Set the font in a specific widget

 To apply the font to a specific widget like a `Text` widget, provide a [`TextStyle`][] to the widget.

+For this guide,
-Try to apply the RobotoMono font to a single `Text` widget.
+try to apply the `RobotoMono` font to a single `Text` widget.
-Match the `fontFamily` value to the `family` name declared in the pubspec file.
+Match the `fontFamily` value to the `family` name declared in the `pubspec.yaml` file.

+The result would resemble the following code.

 <?code-excerpt "lib/main.dart (Text)"?>
 ```dart